gkchestertron/fun_with_flags/README.md

+#note:
+This readme is entirely out of date.
+Not really sure how bad.
+Will update in next version.
+Basically you can now install globally and "fli" will try and run a js file or folder named "fli" in your current directory.

 #Fun With Flags
 Fun With Flags is a simple cli framework for node using promises.
 It parses your args/flags/options and uses a simple definition object to build powerful cli tools very quickly.